Healing from a Toxic Relationship? Start Here.

 Your physical space is more than just “stuff”—it’s a reflection of your energy, your memories, and your mindset.

 After a toxic relationship, even small things like a shirt they gave you, a photo tucked away in a drawer, or a scent lingering on a pillow can quietly reopen emotional wounds.
-And you might not even realize it, but these things can silently pull you back into sadness, confusion, or nostalgia.

 That’s why decluttering is not just about cleaning up—it’s about clearing out space for your healing.